-After European colonisation, vast swathes of rainforest, including the mighty red cedar, were cleared for furniture building and to make way for the highly productive farmland the valley is famous for, followed by the townships that make up Maitland today.
+After European colonisation, vast swathes of rainforest, including the mighty red cedar, were cleared bound for Sydney for furniture building.
+Historical documents reveal that there was so much cedar removed from Maitland and its surrounds and floated down the river that it was too dangerous for water vessels to use during certain times.
+The removal of these great trees also made way for the highly productive farmland the valley is famous for, followed by the townships that make up Maitland today.